Books on the Rennes-le-Château Mystery

 5 stars

-Not a book for newcomers to the Priory of Sion story, but a useful text for aficionados - and indispensable for conspiracy enthusiasts.
+Not a book for newcomers to the Rennes-le-Château & Priory of Sion story, but a useful text for aficionados - and indispensable for conspiracy enthusiasts.

 The first three quarters of the book retraces the chronology of the whole Rennes-le-Chateau business.
-It does this in a very even handedly and accurately, remaining objective throughout.
+It does this in a very even handedly and accurately, remaining reasonably objective throughout.

 The final quarter of the book is dedicated to the revelation mentioned in the title - which is that the Priory is really just a flimsy front for a set of other secret societies dedicated to establishing a United States of Europe.
 Judge for yourself how strong the case is.